jlmuni/ethdenver2022/projects.md

 ### Attendees

 ##### A list of projects relevant to me, with whom I'm interested in meeting.
+##### I created this for several friends and me to reference, aiding with organization as we scope web3 projects of interest.
 #### Full schedule: https://ethdenver.sched.com/artist/cameron255

 ### All